Curricula

 Curriculum – academic and technical stream, ECA provision and Sport

-Arbor have confirmed a significant breadth of subject provision at GCSE across 13 core areas and 28 subjects.
+Arbor offers significant breadth of subject provision at IGCSE.
 These will in the most part extend to A Level advanced study in combination with BTEC options in technical stream subjects including Business and Technology.
 A core differentiator is Arbor’s in-house Impact certificates in three areas – more below.

 Core Subjects